adykor/Amazon-Selenium-Automation/README.md

-# Amazon Sign In Selenium Automation Test
+# Amazon Sign In Automation Test
 This is an automation testing program written in C# that utilizes Selenium and NUnit frameworks to assert that inputting an invalid email address while attempting to sign in to Amazon will result in a failure to log in and error message.
 As part of the testing, the program:
 * opens a Chrome browser window
 * navigates to the Amazon web page